OHDSI/Achilles/README-developers.md

 Follow the conventions of existing Heel Results queries:  `select <fields> into @scratchDatabaseSchema@schemaDelim@tempHeelPrefix_serial_rd_@rdNewId from @scratchDatabaseSchema@schemaDelim@heelPrefix_serial_rd_@rdOldId`

 * The `@rdNewId` parameter refers to the serial file ID of the new achilles_results_derived analysis.
+The achillesHeel function will assign this based on the rule_id.

 * The `@rdOldId` parameter refers to the serial file ID of the previous achilles_results_derived analysis.
+The achillesHeel function will assign this based on the rule_id.

 * The `@scratchDatabaseSchema` parameter refers to the schema that will hold the staging table for this analysis.